Creighton vs. Nebraska: Odds, spread, over/under - December 3

 - Odds to win the national championship: +2500

-- Sportsbooks rate Creighton lower (13th-best in college basketball) than the computer rankings do (eighth-best).
+- Creighton is five spots lower based on its national championship odds (13th-best in college basketball) compared to its computer ranking (eighth-best).

 - With odds of +2500, Creighton has been given a 3.8% chance of winning the national championship.